-Where standards have been fully met and data quality of the final database judged as appropriate, the international contractors have recommended to the OECD Secretariat that the data be included in the PISA-D database.
-Where standards have not been fully met or data quality has been questioned, an adjudication process has determined the extent to which the quality and international comparability of the data have been affected or whether additional analysis or evidence were necessary.
-The result of data adjudication determined whether the data was recommended for inclusion in the PISA-D dataset.
+4. Where standards have been fully met and data quality of the final databases judged as appropriate, the international contractors will recommend to the OECD Secretariat that the data be included in the PISA 2022 database.
+Where standards have not been fully met or data quality has been questioned, an adjudication process will determine the extent to which the quality and international comparability of the data have been affected or whether additional analysis or evidence are necessary.
+The result of data adjudication will determine whether the data will be recommended for inclusion in the PISA 2022 dataset.

-In principle, each dataset should be evaluated against all standards jointly.
-Also, it is possible that countries' proposed plans for implementation were not, for various and often unforeseen circumstances, actually implemented (e.g. national teacher strike affecting not only response rates, but also testing conditions; unforeseen National Centre budget cuts that affect print and data management quality).
-Therefore, the final evaluation of standards was made with respect to the data as submitted since this is the definitive indication of what appears in the released international dataset.
+5. In principle each dataset should be evaluated against all standards jointly.
+Also, it is possible that countries' proposed plans for implementation are not, for various and often unforeseen circumstances, actually implemented (e.g. national teacher strike affecting not only response rates but also testing conditions; unforeseen National Centre budget cuts which impact on testing, printing and data management quality).
+Therefore, the final evaluation of standards needs to be made with respect to the data as submitted since this is the definitive indication of what may appear in the released international dataset.

-When any issues with attaining standards or data quality were identified, the International Survey Director initiated communication with the National Centre as soon as possible to give advice on resolving problems.
+6. If any issues with attaining standards or data quality are identified, the International Survey Director initiates communication with the National Centre as soon as possible to give advice on resolving problems.

-The PISA-D standards serve as benchmarks of best practice.
-As such, the standards are designed to assist National Centres and international contractors by explicitly indicating the expectations of data quality and study implementation endorsed by the PISA Governing Board, and by clarifying the timelines of the activities involved.
-The standards formulate levels of attainment, while timelines and feedback schedules of both the participating countries and the international contractors are defined in the PISA-D operations manuals.
+7. The PISA standards serve as benchmarks of best practice.
+As such, the standards are designed to assist National Centres and the international contractors by explicitly indicating the expectations of data quality and study implementation endorsed by the PISA Governing Board, and by clarifying the timelines of the activities involved.
+The standards formulate levels of attainment, while timelines and feedback schedules of both the participating countries and the contractors are defined in the PISA operations manuals.

-As specified in the contracts for the implementation of the OECD Programme for International

-Student Assessment for Development, the international contractors take responsibility for developing and implementing procedures for assuring data quality.
-Therefore, the international contractors mediate and monitor the countries' activities specified in this document.
+8. As specified in the contracts for the implementation of the eighth cycle of the OECD Programme for International Student Assessment, the international contractors take responsibility for developing and implementing procedures for assuring data quality.
+Therefore, the international contractors mediate, and monitor the countries' activities specified in this document, while the adherence to the standards by all international contractors is monitored by the participating countries via the OECD Secretariat.
+The international contractors must communicate timelines and tasks well in advance to National Centres and give reasonable deadlines for National Centres to respond to tasks.

-Where the technical standards stipulate that variations from the standards require agreement between participating countries and the international contractors, National Project Managers were asked to initiate the process of negotiation and to undertake everything possible to facilitate an agreement.
-Where agreement between National Project Managers and the international contractors could not be reached, the OECD adjudicated and resolved the issues.
-The OECD also adjudicated any issues resulting from non-compliance with the technical standards that could not be resolved between participating countries and the contractors.
+9. Where the technical standards stipulate that variations from the standards require agreement between participating countries and the international contractors, National Project Managers are asked to initiate the process of negotiation and to undertake everything possible to facilitate an agreement.
+Where agreement between National Project Managers and the international contractors cannot be reached, the OECD will adjudicate and resolve the issues.
+The OECD will also adjudicate any issues resulting from non-compliance with the technical standards that cannot be resolved between participating countries and the contractors.

-There are three types of standards in this document, each with a specific purpose:
+10. There are three types of standards in this document; each with a specific purpose: